 Discover the top Les 2 Alpes beginners skiing

-Three of the four nursery ski areas in Les 2 Alpes run along the base of the ski area, on the glacier side of the mountain.
+Three of the four nursery ski areas in Les 2 Alpes run along the base of the pistes on the glacier side of the mountain.
 All of them are easily accessible as they run parallel to the main road that comes through the centre of the resort.

-There are 13 ski lifts in total in this area, all of them quite short, giving access to the nursery areas and low lying pistes.
+The lifts in this area are short, giving access to the nursery zones and low lying pistes.
 Five of the lifts here are free, so if you’re a complete beginner you can practise the basics before buying a lift pass.

 Pistes such as Bosquet, Les Limaçons, Les Vikings and Rivets are some of the easiest runs in the resort, all of which have drag lifts which run slowly in order for easier access for complete beginners and for those still looking to find their legs at the start a week of skiing.